richjames0/introduction-to-pyspark/README.md

 # Introduction to PySpark
-Presentation for PyData Berlin meetup
+Presentation for PyData Berlin September meetup

 ## Agenda